 How to Conduct a Skills Audit

-In the first part of our talk about skills audits, we created a picture of what is a skill audit, ant the benefits of a skill audit for organizations and leaders.
-Now it is time to provide more detailed recommendations as to how a skills audit should be conducted.
+In the first part of our talk about skills audits, we created a picture of what is a skill audit and the benefits of a skill audit for organizations and leaders.
+Now, it is time to provide more detailed recommendations as to how a skills audit should be conducted.

 We must say that implementing a skills audit strategy can be easier than first imagined.
-There is no better way to ensure an ideal employee-job fit better than a well-developed skills audit.
+In fact, there is no better way to ensure an ideal employee job fits better than a well-developed skills audit.